Frequently Asked Questions

 Are there any shops?

-Gometra has a small gallery and bookshop, an honesty shop with some tinned and packet food, and a post office operated by Mrs Rhoda Munro, our Postmistress.
+Gometra has a small gallery and bookshop, an honesty shop with some fresh, tinned and packet food, and a post office operated by Mrs Rhoda Munro, our Postmistress.
 It is at Baileclaidh, at the South East end of Gometra.

 Salen Spa (daily except Sunday) and Dervaig Village Stores (Wednesdays) on Isle of Mull (an offshore island near Gometra) can sometimes send orders to Ulva Ferry with good notice.
 From Ulva Ferry, the Gometra Post Office can sometimes bring them to Gometra.